SCHOOL – Workplace & Relationship

 - Taking a course from the Leading With Heart graduate degree

-- Supporting positive, non-formal leadership from staff members
+- Supporting positive, non-formal leadership actions from staff members

 - Encouraging socializing between staff members with different job roles and responsibilities.